-Domain: E73 Information Object

-Range: E1 CRM Entity

-Superproperty of:E31 Document.
-P70 documents (is documented in): E1 CRM Entity

-E32 Authority Document.
-P71 lists (is listed in): E55 Type

-E73 Information Object.
+Domain: E73 Information Object Range: E1 CRM Entity Superproperty of f:E31 Document.
+P70 documents (is documented in): E1 CRM Entity E32 Authority Document.
+P71 lists (is listed in): E55 Type E73 Information Object.
 P129 is about (is subject of): E1 CRM Entity E36 Visual Item.
-P138 represents (has representation): E1 CRM Entity

-Scope note: An E73 Information Object may refer to any other E1 CRM Entity.
+P138 represents (has representation): E1 CRM Entity Quantification: many to many (0,n:0,n) Scope note: An E73 Information Object may refer to any other E1 CRM Entity.
 This property documents that an E73 Information Object makes a statement about an instance of an E1 CRM Entity.
 P67refers to (is referred to by) has the P67.1 has type link to an instance of E55 Type.
 This is intended to allow a more detailed description of the type of reference.
-This differs from P129 is about (is subject of), which describes the primary subject or subjects of the E73 Information Object.

-• the eBay auction listing for 4 July 2002 (E73) refers to silver cup 232 (E22) has type auction listing (E55)

-Properties: P67.1 has type: E55 Type

-P68 usually employs (is usually employed by):

-Domain: E29 Design or Procedure

-Range: E57 Material

-Scope note: This property describes an E57 Material usually employed in an E29 Design or Procedure.
+This differs from P129 is about (is subject of) , which describes the primary subject or subjects of the E73 Information Object.
+Examples: Lxamples. • the eBay auction listing for 4 July 2002 (E73) refers to silver cup 232 (E22) has type auction listing (E55) Properties: P67.1 has type: E55 Type P68 usually er nploys (is usually employed by): Domain: E29 Design or Procedure Range: E57 Material Quantification: many to many (0,n:0,n) Scope note: This property describes an E57 Material usually employed in an E29 Design or Procedure.
 Designs and procedures commonly employ particular Materials.
 The fabrication of adobe bricks, for example, requires straw, clay and water.
 This property enables this to be documented.
+This property is not intended for the documentation of Materials that were required on a procedure for soda glass manufacture (E29) usually employs soda (E57)